-Responsibilities of the Professional Conduct Committee Members a.
-To the Community b.
-Within the Committee
+Responsibilities of the Professional Conduct Committee Members

-The PCC's responsibilities to the community include: educating students and faculty about the Code, providing information and literature about the Code and assisting in maintaining awareness of the Code.

-Committee members will also undergo appropriate training prior to their becoming active members of the Committee through meetings with the Office of Academic Affairs.

-The PCC is responsible for interpreting the Code.
+- a.
+To the Community - The PCC's responsibilities to the community include: educating students and faculty about the Code, providing information and literature about the Code and assisting in maintaining awareness of the Code. - Committee members will also undergo appropriate training prior to their becoming active members of the Committee through meetings with the Office of Academic Affairs. - b.
+Within the Committee - The PCC is responsible for interpreting the Code.
 The Committee will consider each case individually and should be sensitive to both the community and the individual involved when making decisions.